needle-mirror/com.unity.xr.management/Documentation~/com.unity.xr.management.md

 NOTE: The package root is not necessarily the root of the cloned repo.
 The package root the folder where the package's package.json file located.

-# Using XR SDK Management
+# Using XR Management

-There are two target audiences for XR SDK Management: The End User and the Provider.
+There are two target audiences for XR Management: The End User and the Provider.
 Documentation for those can be found here:

 * [End Users Documentation](./EndUser.md)
 * [Provider Documentation](./Provider.md)